SwyserCo/TheScout/prd.md

 ## 1. Project Overview

-This document provides the central technical specifications for "The Scout," a multi-sensor IoT device for the Guardian Home Security system.
+This document provides the central technical specifications for "The Scout," a multi-sensor IoT device.
 It serves as the primary source of truth for hardware details, software architecture, and the development roadmap.

-This master document should be used in conjunction with the phased PRD files, which outline the specific development steps.
+### Branding & Theme
+* **Product Line:** Guardian
+* **Device Name:** The Scout
+* **Theme:** Medieval.
+This theme should influence naming conventions (e.g., device names like "The Keep", "The Scout", power supplies like "Hearthstone") and user feedback (e.g., using musical "chimes" for the buzzer instead of generic beeps).

 ---

 ## 2. Software Architecture & Principles

 ### Core Principle: Modularity
 All firmware development **must** be modular.
-Functionality should be encapsulated within separate classes (e.g., `LEDController`, `SensorManager`, `MQTTHandler`).
+Functionality should be encapsulated within separate classes (e.g., `Feedback`, `Network`, `Sensors`).
 This ensures code is reusable, testable, and easy to maintain.
 Avoid placing complex logic directly in the main `loop()` function.

+### Library Management
+Third-party libraries are managed by PlatformIO and located in the `lib/` folder.
+You **must not** modify the source code of these libraries.
+If a library's functionality needs to be extended or adapted, create a "wrapper" class within our own `src/modules` directory that uses the library's public API.
+Do not alter the original library files.

 ### Project Folder Structure
 All code must adhere to the standard PlatformIO source file organization.
-This structure separates interface (`.h`) from implementation (`.cpp`) and groups related modules into logical directories.

 * **project/**
     * `platformio.ini`